 Divorce is often difficult, especially when it comes to children and its effects on them.
 One of the factors that may affect how a divorce decree is drawn up when children are involved is establishing paternity, which can be requested as a motion in court.

-The presumption is that children born in a marriage are the biological children of the mother’s husband, but that is not always true.
+The presumption is that children born in a marriage are the biological children of the mother’s husband, but that does not always turn out to be true.
 There are consequences to establishing paternity (or biological fatherhood) in a divorce.
+The results of a paternity test can alter the course of a custody preceding to a huge extent.

 Another consequence of paternity testing is legal.
 The wife may deny visitation rights or child custody to the husband on the basis of paternity.
 If she alleges that the child or children are not biologically his, then legally, he has no rights to them.
 A paternity test that proves the child or children are biologically his and can establish a basis for the granting of visitation rights or custody.